--> Power Factor Correction techniques

 Power factor correction

+Power factor improvement aims to optimize the utilization of electrical power, reduce electricity bills, and also power losses in the circuit.
 In this article, We will discuss the Power Factor Correction Methods and techniques used in industries for power factor improvement.
 Here we will cover all the concepts related to Power factor correction such as What is power factor correction and Why Power factor correction requiredAll methods of power factor correction and its advantages and disadvantages, Power factor correction formula in detail.
-But before that, we have to clearly understand the concepts of power factor and causes and disadvantages of low power factorI have already written an article on this topic.
+But before that, we have to clearly understand the concepts of power factor and the causes and disadvantages of low power factorI have already written an article on this topic.
 So please follow these articles through the given link.

 What is Power Factor Correction?

-Power factor correction is a technique of improving the power factor of Electrical system near to unity (1) by using extra electrical equipment which can absorb or supply reactive power to the circuit.
+Power factor correction is a technique of improving the power factor of an Electrical system near unity (1) by using extra electrical equipment that can absorb or supply reactive power to the circuit.
+Actually, the concept behind the power factor correction is the Reactive power compensation technique, which can be done by using a capacitor bank and synchronous condenser in parallel to the circuit.

-The main source of low power factor is Inductive loads in the circuit, which normally operates at very low power factor (0.2 - 0.3) at light loading conditions and rises to approx 0.8 at full load.
-Since low power factor has negative effects in the power system.
+Power factor correction will not affect the amount of true or real power of the circuit, whereas it will reduce the apparent power and reactive power in the circuit.
+It also reduces the total line current drawn by load and hence the burden of an electrical system.
+The main source of the low power factor is Inductive loads in the circuit, which normally operates at a very low power factor (0.2 – 0.3) at light loading conditions and rises to approx 0.8 at full load.
+Since low power factor has negative effects on the power system.
 So the techniques used to improve the power factor of the overall electrical circuit are known as Power factor correction.

 Why Power Factor Correction?

 To understand the concepts let us consider an example of a single-phase induction motor.
 It draws a total line current of 10 Amps at a power factor of 0.75.
-Then the useful current will be 10x0.75 = 7.5 A. Also the useful power to the motor is 230 × 7.5 = 1.725kW.
+Then the useful current will be 10×0.75 = 7.5 A. Also, the useful power to the motor is 230 × 7.5 = 1.725kW.
 But the total input power of the motor that has to be supplied is 230 × 10 = 2.3 kVA.
+So without power factor correction, to achieve the required output of 1.725 kW (7.5 A) we have to supply a power of 2.3 kVA (10 A) to the motor.
+Also current of 10 A is flowing in the circuit but only 7.5 A of that current is producing useful output.
+Hence burden on the system and also the utility bill increases due to poor power factor.

 Why power factor correction